Techwell Inc.

 Techwell Inc. was a fabless semiconductor company founded in 1997, that was based in San Jose, California.
 It is now a division of Intersil.

 History

 Techwell had an initial public offering (IPO) on the Nasdaq in 2006, trading under NASDAQ: TWLL.

 Techwell was acquired by Intersil on March 22, 2010, for US$370 million.

-Intersil Techwell develops chips for video devices such as security video systems, LCD display based entertainment systems, in-flight entertainment systems, digital video recorders and automobile rear view video monitors.
+Intersil Techwell develops chips for video devices such as security video systems, LCD based entertainment systems, in-flight entertainment systems, digital video recorders and automobile rear view video monitors.
 The Intersil Techwell division is based in Milpitas, California.